Programs for Diversity Students Opportunities to Connect

 Northeastern students can participate in a number of job fairs and recruitment programs for diversity students.
-All programs, dates, and deadlines are announced in "News of the Week" as soon as information is received.
-Below are descriptions and information on the more popular job fairs in which our students are invited to participate.
-Be sure to read the "Career Services News of the Week" posted on the WeBoard each week for additional programs and updated information.
-If you have questions, please contact the Center for Co-op and Professional Advancement.BLSA Job Fairs for Minority Students
+All programs, dates, and deadlines are announced by Center for Co-op and Professional Advancement.BLSA Job Fairs for Minority Students

 All students of color are invited to participate in BLSA job fairs.
-NBLSA host 7 regional job fairs across the country.
+NBLSA host seven regional job fairs across the country.
 One in each of the following regions: Southern Region, Northeast Region, Mid-Atlantic Region, Midwest Region; and three in theWestern Region.
-Each regional job fair will be attended by some of the country’s most prestigious law firms, as well as public interest groups, non-profits and corporations.
+Each regional job fair is attended by some of the country’s most prestigious law firms, as well as public interest groups, nonprofits and corporations.
 The job fairs take place in various regions on dates beginning in late August through mid September.
 Visit the webpage for more information on dates and deadlines.

 Boston Lawyers Group (BLG) Boston Job Fair for Students of Color